 He has been a great player in high school and college.
 Ohio State hasn't produced a winning NFL starting quarterback in the Super Bowl era, which may be a strike against his ceiling.Fantasy Outlook: Heading into training camp, the Bears will take the high road on Fields starting in Week 1.
 His competition has a low ceiling with dull results over the past few seasons.
 Fields needs time to develop, but he knows how to win games with the tools to be much better than a game manager.
 Fields should prove to be the best quarterback in Chicago over the summer, putting him on a path to start all 17 games while delivering 4,250 combined yards with just over league average production in touchdowns.
 Fantasy owners price him as a low-end backup fantasy quarterback in the early draft season in mid-June.

-QB Andy Dalton, CHI - Not Draft Worthy
+QB Andy Dalton, NO - Not Draft Worthy

 The Cowboys gave Dalton the keys to their passing game in Week 6 due to an injury to Dak Prescott.
 He finished with 266 yards with one touchdown and two interceptions before getting knocked out of the next game with a concussion.